 - Weed puller (hoe, claw hammer, or lawn jaws)

 - Optional: Mulch to lay over treated and weeded area.

 - At the first sign of their little green bodies, spray with weed killer.
-Tip: Spray blocks of infested and cover with a sun blocking tarp for about a week.
-I start closest to my house, and move outward.
+Tip: Spray and then cover with a sun-blocking tarp for about a week.
+I start this process close to my house and move outward.
 Peek under the tarp, and when the plants have turned yellow/brown, remove the tarp and move on to the next step.
 (Note: You can spray these at any time of the year, but beginning the following year, start on schedule to fully get them out of your yard.)

-- Remove the Goat Head plants, including the roots, with your upright weeder.
-If you are limber enough, and don't have many plants to remove, you can pull them out by hand, but make sure you have protective gloves on.
-Also, grasp the entire plant as close to the ground as possible and slowly pull sideways to get the entire root system out.
+- Remove the goat's head plants, including the roots, with your upright weeder.
+If you are limber enough and don't have many plants to remove, you can pull them out by hand, but make sure you wear protective gloves.
+Grasp the entire plant as close to the ground as possible and slowly pull sideways to get the entire root system out.
 Pulling straight up usually snaps the plant off, leaving the roots still underground.

-- If you have not used chemicals, plant wildflowers and cultivate any ground covers you can to choke the Goat Head plants out.
+- If you have not used chemicals, plant wildflowers and cultivate any other ground covers you can to choke the goat's head plants out.

 Moist fall and winter weather is the perfect time to attack large patches of goat's head weeds by burning.
 I have had so many readers rave about using the Red Dragon VT 2-23 C Propane Vapor Torch in their yards.
-It makes chemicals unnecessary and is easier than the physical work involved in the traditional (but still good) methods.
+It makes chemicals unnecessary and is easier than the physical work involved with pulling and raking methods.